 Castrucci, who previously worked in the departments of health for the state of Georgia and the city of Philadelphia, noted that every medical visit starts with taking the patient’s weight.
 “The natural history of the obesity epidemic lives in electronic medical records of health systems,” he said, “but we can’t access it.”

+But Castrucci introduced two city public health officials he called “rock stars” in working around these limitations.
+The first, Bechara Choucair, M.D., commissioner of the Chicago Department of Public Health, has turned to some novel approaches involving social media and predictive analytics to deal with his department’s limited resources.
 “Our focus is on how we can get real-time data and not ancient data.
 This is all about strategy to improve population health,” Choucair said.
 “That is why we are using health IT — to see if we can move the needle on our top 12 health priorities in the city of Chicago, and not because it is a cool or fun to build apps or because some foundation is willing to give us money.”

 One of the projects involves food protection and safety.
 Chicago has 16,000 restaurants and only 32 safety inspectors.
 One day Choucair noticed a tweet by someone who said they got sick eating at a specific restaurant.
 He asked an inspector to check it out, but he also started using the social media management software HootSuite to search for other tweets about people getting sick in Chicago after eating out.
 He then worked with volunteer civic apps developers at a hackathon to create an app that automates searching Twitter and routing the messages related to food-borne illnesses to inspectors, who follow up and encourage the Twitter user to file a complaint through the city’s Open311 system.
 The app, FoodBorneCHI has been up and running for a year.

 Not satisfied with that, Choucair also sought a way to better allocate the time of inspectors rather than just randomly assigning them.